UK Independence Party

-Ideologically positioned on the far-right of British politics, UKIP is characterised by political scientists as a right-wing populist party.
-Its primary emphasis has been on hard Euroscepticism; it was one of the first to call for the United Kingdom's exit from the European Union (EU).
+UKIP was previously characterised by political scientists as a right-wing populist party.
 It promotes a British unionist and British nationalist agenda, encouraging a unitary British identity in opposition to growing Welsh, Irish and Scottish nationalisms.
-UKIP has also placed emphasis on lowering immigration, rejecting multiculturalism, and opposing what they call the Islamification of Britain.
+UKIP has also placed emphasis on lowering immigration, rejecting multiculturalism, and opposing what it calls the "Islamification" of Britain.
 Influenced by Thatcherism and classical liberalism, it describes itself as economically libertarian and promotes liberal economic policies.
-On social ideals such as LGBT rights, education policy, and criminal justice, it is traditionalist.
-Having an ideological heritage stemming from the right-wing of the Conservative Party, it has distinguished itself from the political establishment through heavy use of populist rhetoric, for example, through Farage's description of its supporters as the "People's Army".
+It is socially conservative on LGBT rights, education policy, and criminal justice.
+Having an ideological heritage stemming from the right wing of the Conservative Party, Farage distinguished it from the political establishment through heavy use of populist rhetoric, describing its supporters as the "People's Army".

 Governed by its leader and national executive committee, UKIP is divided into 12 regional groups.
 While gaining electoral support from various sectors of British society, psephologists established that at its height, UKIP's primary voting base consisted of older, working-class white men living in England.
 UKIP has faced a critical reception from mainstream political parties, much of the media, and anti-fascist groups.
 Its discourse on immigration and cultural identity generated accusations of racism and xenophobia, both of which it denies.